sara-nl/griddocs/source/Pages/documentation/index.rst

 Documentation how-to
 ********************

 This page explains how you can edit the documentation, how to generate HTML documentation from the source and how to install the software needed for this.
-Some handy links:
+Some handy links are given below:

 * The Grid documentation page is: http://doc.grid.surfsara.nl/
 * The source code of documentation is in GitHub: https://github.com/sara-nl/griddocs/tree/master/source/